herrcristi/small-cpp-utils/README.md

 Small project

+Contains useful every day features and also a great material for didactic purposes and learning about usefull data structures

-Contains useful everyday features that can be used in following ways:
+This can be used in following ways:

 -   event (it combines mutex and condition variable to create an event which is either automatic or manual)

--   lock_queue (queue with waiting mechanism to use in concurrent environment)
+-   lock_queue (thread safe queue with waiting mechanism to be used in concurrent environment)
--   time_queue (creates a queue for delay requests)
+-   time_queue (thread safe queue for delay requests)
+-   prio_queue (thread safe queue for requests with priority like high, normal, low, etc)

 -   worker_thread (creates workers on separate threads that do task when requested, based on lock_queue and time_queue)

+-   jobs_engine (uses a thread pool based on worker_thread to process different jobs with config execution pattern)

 -   spinlock (or critical_section to do quick locks)

 #